vcurdia/CW2010-ReplicationCodes/README.md

 # Requirements

 ## Matlab (R)
-The codes were tested using Matlab (R) R2012a with the following toolboxes
+The codes were tested using Matlab (R) R2016b with the following toolboxes
 - Symbolic Toolbox
-- Statistical Toolbox
 - Optimization Toolbox

 ## LaTeX